The English Patient (film)

-The English Patient is a 1996 epic romantic war drama film directed by Anthony Minghella from his own script based on the 1992 novel of the same name by Michael Ondaatje and produced by Saul Zaentz.
+The English Patient is a 1996 epic romantic war drama film directed by Anthony Minghella from his own script based on the 1992 novel by Michael Ondaatje, and produced by Saul Zaentz.
+The film stars Ralph Fiennes and Kristin Scott Thomas alongside Juliette Binoche, Willem Dafoe, Naveen Andrews and Colin Firth in supporting roles.

-The eponymous protagonist, a man burned beyond recognition who speaks with an English accent, recalls his history in a series of flashbacks, revealing to the audience his true identity and the love affair he was involved in before the war.
-He does not admit his identity or reveal the entire story to the nurse who cares for him and the man who suspects him until the end of the film.
-This form of exposition is very different from the book, where, under the influence of morphine, the patient talks about his past.
-The film ends with a definitive onscreen statement that it is a highly fictionalized account of László Almásy (died 1951) and other historical figures and events.
+The protagonist of the title, a man burned beyond recognition who speaks with an English accent, recalls his history in a series of flashbacks, revealing to the audience his true identity and the love affair in which he was involved before the war.
+The film ends with an onscreen statement that it is a fictionalized account of László Almásy (died 1951) and other historical figures and events.
+The film received widespread critical acclaim and emerged as a major commercial success at the box-office.

-The film received twelve nominations at the 69th Academy Awards, winning nine, including Best Picture, Best Director for Minghella, and Best Supporting Actress for Juliette Binoche.
+The film received twelve nominations at the 69th Academy Awards, winning nine, including Best Picture, Best Director for Minghella, and Best Supporting Actress for Binoche.
 It was also the first to receive a Best Editing Oscar for a digitally edited film.
 Ralph Fiennes, playing the titular character, and Kristin Scott Thomas were Oscar-nominated for their performances.
 The film also won five BAFTA Awards and two Golden Globes.
-The British Film Institute ranked The English Patient the 55th greatest British film of the 20th century.
-The American Film Institute ranked it the 56th greatest love story of all-time.
+The British Film Institute ranked The English Patient the 55th-greatest British film of the 20th century.
+The American Film Institute ranked it the 56th-greatest love story of all time.